Your annual inspection helps you ensure that your property is in compliance with Gallatin's Fire Code and therefore national safety standards.

 Your Annual Fire Safety Inspection, which is required by law, is also one of the lowest-cost resources available to protect your property and the health and lives of your employees and those who visit your business or occupy your premises.
 In part thanks to this inspection program, the City of Gallatin enjoys an extremely low fire loss rating for a city of its size, with the additional benefit of lower overall property insurance rates compared to other cities.

-Once on site, Fire Department inspectors generally check your building's exits, emergency lighting, exit signs, components of fire-resistive separation, access roadways and fire lanes, and testing and maintenance records of fire-safety systems.
+Once on site, Fire prevention inspectors generally check your building's exits, emergency lighting, exit signs, components of fire-resistive separation, access roadways and fire lanes, and testing and maintenance records of fire-safety systems.
 They will also make sure there is an emergency evacuation plan in place.

 Contractor Requirements: New Installation & Modified Fire Systems